dario-DI/DistributedCompute/README.md

 Distributed Compute
 ==================

-Easy using distributed Computing framework of c++; Using zeroMQ as the comunication tools, using object reflection mechanism, with the load balance or the least recently used algorithm, developed the distributed computing library of c++.
+Easy using distributed Computing framework of c++£¬which do not need to modify your codes; Using zeroMQ as the comunication tools, using object reflection mechanism, with the load balance or the least recently used algorithm, developed the distributed computing library of c++.

 ==================